• Insignia

 5. OVERCOATS: Neither the Breast Badge nor the neck badge should be worn; only those full size Orders, Decorations and Medals normally mounted on a medal bar, should be worn on an overcoat on the left hand side.

-6. UNIFORM: FULL DRESS: A Knight Bachelor should wear his neck badge suspended from its ribbon and may wear his breast badge as an Order Star on the left breast, according to the regulations of the appropriate Service.
+6. UNIFORM: A Knight Bachelor should wear his neck badge suspended from its ribbon and may wear his breast badge as an Order Star on the left breast, according to the regulations of the appropriate Service.
 His medal bar should not, of course, include the badge of a Knight Bachelor.

 7. UNDRESS: Neither breast badges nor neck badges are worn but ribbons sewn to the jacket may include the full width ribbon of a Knight Bachelor, having precedence as in 1. above.